Work Directly with Labs

 Once the barcode is verified, the “Next” button appears - click it to continue.

-Enter the test type, test method, exposure level (DX code), and symptoms.
-(More info on DX codes)
+Enter your test type, test method, exposure, and symptoms.

 When you are finished, click “Submit” to complete this step.

 The “Next” button will then appear - click it to continue.

 Review and Submit